THE SFA CASHMERE STANDARD

 The SFA Cashmere Standard defines best practice for responsible cashmere production.
 Focused at the herder-level, the standard covers the most pressing sustainability issues associated with raw fibre production and outlines the intended outcomes achieved through the standard’s adoption.

-Herder organisations operating on the previous SFA Cashmere Standard will still be able to access guidance on the Rangeland Stewardship Code of Practice, Animal Husbandry Code of Practice, and the SFA-ICCAW Cashmere Goat Welfare Code of Practice until 31st December 2023.
+Due to an extended consultation period, please see details below, herder organisations will continue to operate on the previous SFA Cashmere Standard and will still be able to access guidance on the Rangeland Stewardship Code of Practice, Animal Husbandry Code of Practice, and the SFA-ICCAW Cashmere Goat Welfare Code of Practice until further notice.

 FIVE GLOBAL PRINCIPLES